Redislabs-Solution-Architects/securities_portfolio_data_model/README.md

 ### Run everything using docker-compose
 We can execute the entire application stack using docker-compose.
 The `docker-compose.yaml` file is present in the application directory.
-There are various env variable which can be set.
+There are various env variables which can be set.
-Change the desired variables in `docker-compose-redis-variables.env` file before executing the 'docker compose up' command.
+Change the desired variables in the `docker-compose-redis-variables.env` file before executing the 'docker compose up' command.

     HOST
     PASSWORD
     PORT

-Apart from above, following feature flag can also be set.
+Apart from the above, the following feature flag can also be set.
 This will help to enable/disable a particular feature.
-For instance, to disable Notification and Reporting feature (historical pricing in timeseries), set these env variables:
+For instance, to disable the Notification and Reporting feature (historical pricing in timeseries), set these env variables:

     ticker_trend=True
     report=False